gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 A cold metal manipulator twice the size of her paw clamped around her arm!
 "Target acquired!" the bot intoned.

-"Eat glue!" she yelled at it
+"Eat glue!" she yelled at it,
-and launched herself into the air.
+launching herself into the air.

 Roos are peaceful people, mostly.
 They don't mind jokes about their big feet and bulky tails,